wagerfield/nuxt-stack/readme.md

 <p align="center"><img width="500" src="assets/banner.png"/></p>

-_Supercharge Nuxt with a suite of modules and commands for building performant applications with zero configuration._
+_Supercharge Nuxt_ with a suite of modules and commands for building _performant_ applications with _zero configuration_.

 ## Documentation